 Other-regarding preferences capture people's valuation not only for their own material resources but also for the material payoffs of other individuals as well as the perceived kindness of others' behavior.
-The theoretical literature on such preferences can be divided into two broad classes: models with distributional (unconditional) other-regarding preferences and models with intention-based (conditional) other-regarding preferences.
+The theoretical literature on such preferences can be divided into two broad classes: models with distributional (unconditional) other-regarding preferences and models with intention- or action-based (conditional) other-regarding preferences.

 The distributional (or "social") preference approach focuses on preferences over allocations of resources which are driven by distributional properties of the allocations.
-The altruism models by Andreoni & Miller (2002) and by Cox et al. (2007) fall into this category, as well as the models of inequality-aversion by Fehr & Schmidt (1999) and Bolton & Ockenfels (2000), and the model of altruism and spite by Levine (1998).1
+The altruism models by Andreoni and Miller (2002) and by Cox and Sadiraj (2007) fall into this category, as well as the models of inequality-aversion by Fehr and Schmidt (1999) and Bolton and Ockenfels (2000), and the model of altruism and spite by Levine (1998).1